Your Body (Christina Aguilera song)

 "Your Body" is a song by American singer Christina Aguilera from her seventh studio album, Lotus (2012).
-It was written by Savan Kotecha, Max Martin, Shellback and Tiffany Amber, while its production was done by Martin and Shellback.
-RCA Records premiered the song on September 14, 2012 on On Air with Ryan Seacrest, and later sent it to US contemporary hit and rhythmic radio stations two days later as the lead single from Lotus.
+Savan Kotecha and Tiffany Amber wrote the song with its producers Max Martin and Shellback.
+RCA Records premiered the song on On Air with Ryan Seacrest on September 14, 2012, and later sent it to US contemporary hit and rhythmic radio stations two days later as the lead single from Lotus.
 "Your Body" is an R&B, electro, EDM and pop number with elements from dubstep and Eurodance.
 Its lyrics express Aguilera's desire to have sex with an anonymous partner.

 "Your Body" received generally positive reviews from music critics, some of them praised Aguilera's vocals while others criticized its lyrical theme and the synthesizers used in the track.
 The single achieved moderate success on the charts.
-Internationally, "Your Body" reached Top-10 peaks in Canada and Lebanon while reaching Top-20 in the UK, Scotland, Sweden and Japan, and Top-40 in most other countries, including Germany, Denmark, New Zealand, Spain, Switzerland, Finland, Hungary, Romania and the United States, where it peaked at number 34 on the Billboard Hot 100 with first-week sales of 103,000 copies, as well as debuting at number 10 on the Billboard Digital Songs chart and topping the Dance Club Songs chart.
+Internationally, "Your Body" reached number one in Belarus and the Top-10 in Canada and Lebanon while reaching Top-20 in the UK, Scotland and Japan, and Top-40 in most other countries, including Germany, Denmark, New Zealand, Spain, Switzerland, Hungary, Romania and the United States, where it peaked at number 34 on the Billboard Hot 100 with first-week sales of 103,000 copies, as well as debuting at number 10 on the Billboard Digital Songs chart and topping the Dance Club Songs chart.

 An accompanying music video for "Your Body" was released on September 28, 2012.
 Directed by Melina Matsoukas and shot in Los Angeles, California, the video portrays Aguilera as a woman who kills men after seducing them.
 It was met with generally positive reviews from critics, who deemed it one of Aguilera's best music videos.
 On November 2, 2012, Aguilera performed "Your Body" on the Late Night with Jimmy Fallon with Jimmy Fallon and The Roots.
 The song was later included in the setlist for Aguilera's Vegas residency Christina Aguilera: The Xperience.